EdAbel/setlist-variety/README.md

 ## Single Tour Analysis

 We can utilise such notions to explore the data of a Tour for an Artist.
-For example, below is analysis of Bruce Springsteen's 2003 Tour and his Wrecking Ball Tour.
-We can see interesting differences between these two tours.
+For example, below is analysis of Bruce Springsteen's 2003 Tour, on the left, and his Wrecking Ball Tour., on the right We can see interesting differences between these two tours, in terms of properties such as the size and prominence of a shelf.

 ![](images/clipboard-2202267736.png)